aselims/sanad/public/blog/why-started.md

-## **Why I Introduced Ta'awanu (or Sanad): A Platform for Meaningful Collaboration**
+## **Why I Introduced Ta'awanu (or Saned): A Platform for Meaningful Collaboration**

 The explosion of Generative AI has made it easier than ever to build applications, access information, and launch initiatives.
 The barriers to entry are lower, but paradoxically, this has not necessarily led to better outcomes.
 Instead, we see an overwhelming number of startups, products, and initiatives—many of which solve the same problems in slightly different ways.
 The ecosystem is scattered, making it difficult for promising innovations to rise above the noise.

-This is where *Ta'awanu* (or *Sanad*) comes in.
+This is where *Ta'awanu* (or *Saned*) comes in.
 The idea is simple but crucial: **collaboration is always a good thing, and we need more of it.** Why waste resources reinventing the wheel when teams could be working together, combining their strengths, and building on top of each other's expertise?

 ### **The Paradox of Abundance**
 AI has ushered in an era of abundance, but **abundance must be channeled wisely.** What do we gain when there are 1,000 different apps that do the same thing, with minor variations in design or branding?
 Instead of improving outcomes, this often leads to wasted effort, duplicated work, and a fragmented ecosystem where truly valuable innovations struggle to gain visibility.